Change of measure up to a random time: Details

-is non-trivial and therefore the measure change will affect $(\p,\F_t)$-martingales according to the usual Girsanov theorem.
-Indeed, changing the measure in this way has the same effect as an application of the enlargement formula under $\p$.
-This can be compared to \cite{Yoeurp}, where the enlargement formula was derived by passing to the so called F\"ollmer measure associated with $Z^\p$.\\
+is non-trivial and therefore the measure change will affect $(\p,\F_t)$-martingales according to the usual Girsanov theorem: given a local $(\p,\F_t)$-martingale $U$, the process

+is a local $(\q,\G_t)$-martingale by Theorem \ref{lac}, since $V_t=V_{\sigma\wedge t}$ $\q$-almost surely for all $t\geq0$.
+Therefore, changing the measure in this way has the same effect as an application of the enlargement formula under $\p$ before time $\sigma$.
+This can be compared to \cite{Yoeurp}, where the enlargement formula was derived by passing to the so called F\"ollmer measure associated with $Z^\p$, and to the local solution method for enlargements of filtrations developed in \cite{Song}.
+2pt